koniiiik/c-llvm-compiler/README.md

  *  variables of type pointer to function have not been tested
  *  type composition is not supported obviously (since we don't support incomplete types anyway)
+ *  LLVM 3.1 doesn't seem to support forward function declarations while 2.9 does